winitzki/scall/tutorial/programming_dhall.md

 In a previous section, we have seen such functions implemented for specific recursive types.
 Now we will generalize those computations to arbitrary Church-encoded data types.
-For that, it is more convenient to use the Church encoding definition via `LFix`, rather than via curried functions.
+For that, it is more convenient to use the Church encoding definition via `LFix` rather than via curried functions.

 Suppose we are given an arbitrary pattern functor `F` with two type parameters.
 It defines a type constructor `C` via Church encoding as: